ComposerShield/qiti/README.md

 ## Requirements:

+- MacOS or Linux
+- Clang or Apple Clang (additional compiler support TBD)
 - C++20
-- Clang or Apple Clang (additional compiler support TBD)
 - Your unit-test executable must be compiled with optimizations disabled (e.g. -O0) to ensure accurate profiling and sanitization.
+This will be done automatically when linking qiti_lib; however, you must ensure your settings do not override these changes (see "CMake Settings" below).

 ## CMake Integration